goetting/ez-flux/README.md

 // Triggers our action.
 Our listener will now log: { rain: true };
 ```

+Please note that only primitive state values will be save guarded through Object.freeze and cloning.
+Thus, it's strongly discouraged to use nested objects as state values.

 ### Async Actions

-ezFlux also supports asynchronous behaviour.
-An action may be an async function, potentially acceping a promise as a return value.
-By default, all actions are asyncronous and return promises.
+By default, all actions are executed asyncronously with their triggers returning promises.
 Their code will always be executed in the next tick.
+As a result an action may be an async function, potentially acceping a promise as a return value.

 ```JS
 import EZFlux from 'ez-flux';